aubreyrees/lite-boolean-formulae/README.rst

 Testing
 =======

-To run the tests first clone the git repo and enter the cloned repo:
+You'll require ``make`` to run the tests.
+First clone the git repo and then enter the cloned repo:

 ::

     git clone https://github.com/aubreystarktoller/lite-boolean-formulae
     cd lite-boolean-formulae

-To run the tests you'll require ``make``.
-It is recommended that use tox to run the tests:
+It is recommended that you use tox to run the tests:

 ::